SPECIAL ANNOUNCEMENT:

 Latest News

-Thalidomide Survivor Speaks Out in People magazine
+Thalidomide Survivor C. Jean Grover in People magazine

 Learn more about the American thalidomide survivors' quest for justice more than 60 years after their mothers unwittingly took samples of the unapproved drug while pregnant in the July 25 2023 issue of People magazine